denoland/rustls-tokio-stream/README.md

 rustls-tokio-stream is a Rust crate that provides an AsyncRead/AsyncWrite interface for rustls.

+Features:

+ - Supports duplex I/O via `tokio::io::split` and other methods out-of-the-box
+ - Does not require either read or write polling to perform handshakes

 ## Examples

 Create a server and client running on localhost: